bfiliks/Intertextuality-Network-AA-Lit/README.md

 ## Citation
 If you use or adapt this repository, please cite as:
 > Oke, Felix B. *Intertextual Influence Network in African American Literature.* 2025.
-HathiTrust Research Center (Demo).

 ---